StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Get Ready Player One!

 Virtual Multi-Mouse auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on v35, v36 and v37.
+See manual install instructions for v38.

 Like Batocera, Virtual Multi-Mouse is made to just play!
 Need to change your mouse configuration?
 Within a flash VMM sets up the virtual mouse accordingly.
 All you need to do is install VMM v1.1.2, reboot and run a game!
 The software automatically determines the proper mouse config for single player arcade games.